-Although the phrase “we’re all in this together” is true, how we all come out of the pandemic will differ.
-The release of WHR’s data is revealing and shows us the benefits of wellbeing.
-Companies could have avoided a second COVID setback and recovered quicker.
+Although the phrase “we’re all in this together” was true, how we all came out of the pandemic will differ.
+The WHR’s data is revealing and shows us the benefits of wellbeing.
+Companies could avoid a second COVID setback and recover quicker.

 While universal setbacks are unusual, it’s not unusual for a company to face challenges.
 And we at Friday Pulse are inspired to have been able to help many companies through COVID and other corporate setbacks.

 : The % drop is compared to pre-pandemic levels.